elientumba2019/Yelp-camp/readme.md

 * Add links to navbar

 ##Auth Pt.
 5 - Show/Hide Links
-* Show/hide auth links in navbar correctly
+* Show/hide auth links in navbar

+##Refactor The Routes
+* Use Express router to reoragnize all routes

+##Users + Comments
+* Associate users and comments
+* Save author's name to a comment automatically